harsiddhdave44/Ticker-Ticks/README.md

-# Historical Data Fetcher
+# Ticker Ticks

-This Python code uses the Zerodha Kite API to fetch the historical data of any given stock or index.
-It can be used to gather data for backtesting your strategy, for your data related-projects, or even to run prediction models on it to gain interesting insights.
+TickerTicks is a Python app that helps in fetching the data for any Index, Equity, or any other instrument from either NSE or BSE using the Zerodha Kite's API.
+It can take any ticker along with the date and time range and fetch the historical data for the same for the given time-frame.

-This code fetches the data for the 15 minute timeframe, although you can tweak it to fetch the data for any other time-frame as you need.
+This code fetches the data for the 15-minute timeframe, although you can tweak it to fetch the data for any other time-frame as you need.

 Link to Kite API Documentation: https://kite.trade/docs/connect/v3/